 Some Windows programs disable regular programs hotkeys.
 That is why we include an Admin program of ScreenHunter.

 In this case, you need to run the admin program.
-E.g. only the admin program can capture a Windows Task Manager screen on some Windows versions.
+E.g. only the admin program can capture a Windows Task Manager screen.

 You need to Quit the regular program before you run the admin program.